June 4, 2026

 Even if you are not planning improvements before the sale, floodplain status still matters to buyers and lenders.
 A home near the river may raise questions about insurance, future renovation limits, and long-term ownership costs.

 New Hampshire law also requires a specific flood-related notification.
-Under RSA 477:4-a, the seller or seller’s agent must notify the buyer that properties along waterways may face increased flood risk, that standard homeowners insurance typically does not cover flood damage, and that the buyer should consult FEMA flood maps.
+Under RSA 477:4-a, the seller or the seller’s agent must notify the buyer that properties along waterways may face increased flood risk, that standard homeowners insurance typically does not cover flood damage, and that the buyer should consult FEMA flood maps.

 A dock can be a major selling point, but only if its legal status is clear.
 In New Hampshire, a temporary seasonal dock on a lake or pond may be exempt from full permitting only if a notice is filed and the dock meets specific conditions.